AndreySinelnikov/Solutions/Github/GitHub Enterprise authentication via IDEA-generated tokens.md

     SELECT 'GitHub Enterprise' & TYPE your enterprise server address into server field & SELECT 'Generate Token' & SELECT 'Log in'

-(NOTE: You'd have to align with GHE with the token next, I don't remember the exact steps but it should be self-explanatory)
+(NOTE: You'd have to align with GHE with the token via the browser next, accepting the default settings should be enough)

 (NOTE: The authentication would also not work outside IDEA, but eh)